Maxwell011/sushi-experience/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank:Sasha
+I would like to thank: Sasha

 <!-- LICENSE -->